-At Red Lane the pupils' attainment in reading, writing, SPAG and maths is lower than National at Expected and at the higher standard.
+At Red Lane the pupils' attainment in reading, writing, SPAG and maths is lower than National at the Expected standard with the greatest gap being reading and writing.
+At the Greater Depth Standard pupils' attainment is lower than National with the greatest gap being in reading.
 The progress that pupils make is lower than pupils Nationally.
-The gap is wider in writing and reading than in maths.
-This poor performance is cohort specific with a high percentage of the pupils having special needs and social, emotional and behavioural difficulties.
+However the attainment and progress has risen since last year.